The school year is here and that means busier, bustling days.

 Related Article: 7 Ways to Get Motivated to Exercise

-This is great whole body, whole family exercise helping you work on balance, agility and concentration.
+This is a great whole body, the whole family exercises helping you work on balance, agility, and concentration.
 Add a finish line if you want to inspire healthy competition.
 If you have many people participating, share the pillow sack.
 Sharing a ‘leg’ builds trust and it certainly inspires giggles, which guess what, tones, and strengthens the belly.

 Please wash the pillow sacks when you are done!

 If you have older kids in the family, have your kid teach you a new game they learned in Phys.
 Ed. or, if your kid is involved in sports, have them teach you the warm-up/drill or cool down their coach taught them.
 This encourages confidence, integration of information, trust, and teamwork and helps you get your workout in too!

 There are so many clever ways to fit fitness into your every day.
 It’s limitless.
 Try these 6 family fitness tips on your way to a healthier, happier family!